CESG-Web-Admin/CESG-Web-Admin.github.io/annualMeeting/current/hotelTravelInfo.md

 ## Accommodation

-We have arranged a block of rooms at a special conference rate at two following two hotels:
+We have arranged a block of rooms at a special conference rate at the following two hotels:

-- Sheraton Hamiton
+- Sheraton Hamilton
   + Rate: $199 until September 25, 2023
   + To book online, please use <a href="https://www.marriott.com/event-reservations/reservation-link.mi?id=1683052594358&key=GRP&app=resvlink" target="_blank">this link</a>.
 Alternatively, you can call 1-888-627-8161 and request for the "CESG" block
 - Visitors Inn
   + Rate: $139 for single, $149 for double until September 27
   + To book, email <reservations1@visitorsinn.com> or call 1-844-207-9706.
 Mention the "Can.
 Econometrics Study Group" or provide the confirmation number "#278271"
   + The hotel requires **a short ride** to the conference venue
-- There are several other hotels within walking distance from the venue (Art Gallary of Hamilton).
-We encourage you to check them out through travel webistes.
+- There are several other hotels within walking distance from the venue (Art Gallery of Hamilton).
+We encourage you to check them out through travel websites.

 ## Travel Information to Hamilton, ON
 - Air Travel
   + Toronto Pearson International Airport (YYZ) offers a wide range of domestic and international flights.
 You can use a taxi or a share ride service to travel from the airport to Hamilton.
-  + Hamilton International Airport (YHM) offers limited domestric and international flights.
+  + Hamilton International Airport (YHM) offers limited domestic and international flights.
 - Car Travel
   + Hamilton is easily accessible via several major highways, including the QEW (Queen Elizabeth Way) and the 403.
 - Train Travel